 7.3.2.4.
-Clearways (point 4.2.2.6)
+Clearways (point clause 4.2.2.6)

-Specific Case Great Britain, Northern Ireland and Ireland 'P'
+Specific Case Ireland and Great Britain, UK for Northern Ireland and Ireland 'P'

 For reasons of restricted structure gauge, track curvature and consequent restricted vehicle width, it is permissible for clause 4.2.2.6 (1st bullet) to be complied with only for access to priority seats.